exosuit-docs/exosuit-docs.github.io/getting-started.md

 As of this writing Exosuit can:

 - Launch an EC2 instance
-- Install Ruby and nginx on an EC2 instance
+- SSH into an EC2 instance
 - Terminate EC2 instances
 - List EC2 instances
-- SSH into an EC2 instance

 Exosuit does not yet do anything to do with installing Rails, although that of course is in the plans.